MUIZ-UDDIN/CRM--App/DASHBOARD_KPI_FORMULAS.md

 **Growth Calculation:**
 ```
 Pipeline Growth % = ((Current Pipeline - Previous Pipeline) / Previous Pipeline) × 100

+Where:
+- Current Pipeline = All deals with status = 'OPEN' now
+- Previous Pipeline = All deals that were 'OPEN' at end of previous period
+  (created on or before previous period end date and still open)
 ```

 **Example:**
-- Current Period: $120,000 in open deals
+- Current: 25 open deals worth $120,000
-- Previous Period: $100,000 in open deals
+- Previous Period End: 20 open deals worth $100,000
 - Growth: ((120,000 - 100,000) / 100,000) × 100 = +20%

 ---